DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Related Work

 Current approaches to bruise detection largely rely on qualitative assessments, with little emphasis on quantitative metrics.
 For example, \cite{junge2023lab2field} employs a visual classification system for raspberries, classifying them as undamaged, mildly damaged, or damaged, which suffers from subjectivity and limited resolution in damage assessment.
 As quality control of fruit on the market is commonly conducted through visual inspection, allowable fruit quality varies based on inspector \cite{opara2014bruise}.
 This system is inherently subjective and is in need of a standardized method to quantify damage.

 There are a number of quantitative methods for damage detection for agricultural products. \cite{he2022recent} provides a comprehensive survey of high-precision methods currently in use.
 Techniques such as spectroscopy, optical coherence tomography (OCT), magnetic resonance imaging (MRI), and x-ray imaging offer detailed insights into 3D tissue damage, yet their reliance on expensive and complex setups restricts their practical use in robotics.
-While these techniques offer high resolution and rich information about the quality of a fruit, this is often unnecessary to determine if a fruit should be brought to market.
+While these techniques offer high resolution and rich information about the quality of a fruit, this is often unnecessary to determine if a fruit should be brought to market. \review{Multi-spectral imaging has also been used \cite{he2022recent}, however this can also require specialized hardware.
+A broad body of work has quantified fruit damage using stiffness-based metrics using direct contact force measurements \cite{moggia2017firmness, yang2022internal}.
+While informative, these metrics generally fall short of providing fine-grained analyses.}

 Deep learning has also been explored to overcome some of these limitations.
 For example, \cite{unal2024detection} demonstrated bruise detection on red apples using convolutional models, while \cite{zhou2022deep} addressed strawberry bruise detection aided by UV light.
 Although these methods enhance detection capabilities compared to purely visual grading, they do not fully leverage the three-dimensional metric information of the fruit.